barcicki/go-results-highlighter/README.md

-# go-results-highlighter
+# Go Results Highlighter

 ### About

 The goal of this plugin is to improve readability of Go result tables by highlighting opponent rows for the selected player.

 This is updated version of https://github.com/barcicki/jQuery-Table-Result-for-Go.